Stevie1704/aicodec/README.md

 ### Step 3: Generating Changes with an LLM

-Upload the content of `context.json` into your LLM of choice (or copy / paste it).
-Ask it to perform refactoring, add features, fix bugs etc.
+Copy the contents of `context.json` and paste it into your LLM of choice.
+Ask it to perform refactoring, add features, or fix bugs.

 **Crucially, you must instruct the LLM to format its response as a JSON object that adheres to the tool's schema.** Here is an example of a valid response: